mozilla/version-control-tools/docs/index.rst

-We help achieve that goal by providing robust tools that allow developers to spend more time using their brains instead of wrangling with tools, particulary in the area of version control and code management.
+We help achieve that goal by providing robust tools that allow developers to spend more time using their brains instead of wrangling with tools, particularly in the area of version control and code management.

 This repository aims to provide high-quality software that has a low